nag2mani/ChurnInsightHub/README.md

 2. Click on "Predict Churn": After inputting the data, click on the "Predict Churn" button to obtain the churn prediction.
 3. View Prediction: The application will display the churn prediction along with relevant insights and visualizations.

-## Contributing

-Contributions to ChurnInsightHub are welcome!
-If you have any ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.